AcmeTensorToys/esp-lua_lamp/README.rst

   it on the new surface for some seconds to allow the CAP1188 to recalibrate.

+* A dim control.
+Each press advances the display dimming factor along a triangle wave -- that is, dimmer to minimum brightness, then brighter to maximum brightness, then dimmer again, etc.  At present, there are 7 "stops" in each direction.

 * Two color-wheel controls.
 One advances "quickly", one reverses "slowly" and, if both are active, the wheel advances "slowly".